Pure Air Natives

 43,560/8 ft spread width = 5445 feet traveled to cover 1 acre.
 0.1 acre would be traveling 545 feet for initial calibration

 The easiest method to measure distance is a GPS app on your phone or a hand held GPS.

 - GPS Fields Area Measure – Measure Field area and perimeter

 - GPS Map Ruler – Distance Measure & Area Measure

 But a measuring wheel works as well.

-It generally takes 2 or 3 tenth of an acre calibration runs to get set and then I would recommend a double check on the fist full acre for fine tuning.
+It generally takes 2 or 3 tenth of an acre calibration runs to get set and then we would recommend a double check on the first full acre for fine tuning.

 We generally calibrate to a little bit less than the full rate and then go over priority areas a second time to run out all of the seed.